 There are also numerous communities surrounding specific games that can be used to find groups to play with.
 Robert from the Senpai Blog uses Discord mainly to play Pokemon Go.
 He used the app with his friends to share information on the locations of Pokemon.
 Charlotte, a Software Engineer and founder of Robot Powered Home, mainly uses it to interact with others who play Age of Empire and World of WarCraft.
-These communities build around a specific game help people find like-minded folks to play with.
+There are Discord communities about almost any game you can think of.
+These communities built around a specific game help people find like-minded folks to play with.

 Content Creator Communities

 Content Creators in various niches use Discord to network, keep engaged with their fans, and build their communities.
-There are tons of streamer support communities out there for networking with other streamers, but most streamers also have their own servers, which they use to interact with their fans.
+There are tons of streamer support communities out there for networking with other streamers and gaining viewers on Twitch, but most streamers also have their own servers, which they use to interact with their fans.

 Content creators on other platforms are also moving to Discord.
 Carol, a content creator on Patreon, uses Discord to engage with her Patreons.
 Anyone who purchases any level of her content gains access to her exclusive Discord community.
 Ryan, a Youtuber, uses it to engage with other Youtubers in Youtube Creator Café and Creators Unite communities.

 These creator-specific communities are great ways for content creators to collaborate and offer a sense of community to their fans.